 Many people wonder, is alcohol a drug?
 For the answer to this question, consider the way we define other drugs.
-According to addiction experts, a drug is a substance which causes a physiological effect upon consumption.
+According to addiction experts, a drug is a substance that causes a physiological effect upon consumption.
 Overall, alcohol addiction causes devastating changes to your body and lifestyle.

 Is Alcohol a Drug?